 James Marshall's Miscellaneous Page

 Unfortunately, I couldn't find a great fit for every item in the number of areas I decided to include on my site, so I had to add a miscellaneous page to cover the other assorted items.
 If you couldn't find something elsewhere, hopefully it will be here.
 If not, contact me, and I'll see if I still have the information around.
-The sections currently here are: lists, high IQ societies, other.
+The sections currently here are: my lists, my hats, high IQ societies, other.

-Lists
+My Lists

 I've compiled a few lists including Smiley, Abbreviation/Acronym and Astronomical Abbrev/Acro lists.
 These were recognized as canonical by the Wrecked Humor Collection site, which is now gone.
 I also put together a list of interesting professor quotes from my years in school.